Tesla Model 3 saloon review

 The Model 3 is clearly related to the Model S that came before, but as it’s smaller the design is a little different.
 The lack of an engine means the design incorporates a short bonnet and a large rear window, and the front and rear boots are roomy.
 The Model 3 is a tech-lover’s delight, with clever features such as a self-adjusting air vent and the ability to use your phone as a key.

-There was a small update recently, which changed some of the exterior and exterior trim; a new smartphone wireless charging tray was added and the black trim inside has switched to a more classy grey colour.
-A powered boot lid has also been added.
+There was a small update in 2021, which changed some of the exterior and exterior trim; a new smartphone wireless charging tray was added and the black trim inside has switched to a more classy grey colour.
+A powered boot lid was also added.

-The Standard Range Plus is the entry-level model, with a 278-mile range and a 0-60mph sprint figure of 5.3 seconds.
-Next in the line-up is the Long Range version, which has an impressive 360-mile range and goes from 0-60mph in 4.2 seconds, thanks to its four-wheel-drive layout.
-The top-spec Performance model lives up to its name: 0-60mph takes 3.1 seconds and it has a 352-mile range.
+The single-motor entry-level model is simply called 'Model 3,' with a 305-mile range and a 0-60mph sprint figure of 5.8 seconds.
+Next in the line-up is the Long Range version, which has an impressive 374-mile range and goes from 0-60mph in 4.2 seconds, thanks to its four-wheel-drive layout.
+The top-spec Performance model lives up to its name: 0-60mph takes 3.1 seconds and it has a 340-mile range.

 The Model 3 drives in near-silence but is also fast and exciting, with excellent grip and minimal body roll in the corners despite its heavy weight.
 It’s mostly comfortable over bumps – although the entry-level car is more comfortable than the more focused Performance version.